EvilOlaf/scum/README.md

 All server data is exposed in the `scumserver-data` folder.
 For further information check [here](https://www.google.com/search?q=scum+server+settings).

-### :question: How to automatically restart every X hours?
+### :question: How to automatically restart every X hours

 This image does not come with an automated way to periodically restart.
 Though this should be easy enough to setup using a `cronjob`, like